Compute Finance is in early access.

 |---|---|

-lastRevisionVersion() | Returns the current basket version number |
+lastRevisionVersion() | Returns the highest confirmed revision number |

-getRevision(uint256 version) | Returns a specific version by number |
+getRevision(uint256 revisionVersion) | Returns the same revision header tuple for a specific revisionVersion |

-getRevisionScuWei(uint256 version) | Returns the total SCU value (in wei) for a specific version |
+getRevisionScuUsd(uint256 revisionVersion) | Returns the SCU value in USD 18-dec for a specific revision |

 Verification with ethers.js